jcsarda/acpc_poker_gui_client/README.md

 Application Control Flow
 ----------------------------

-When the user's browser is directed to the address of this application, a request is sent to Rails, which looks in `config/routes.rb` for root :to => 'new_game#index'.
+When the user's browser is directed to the address of this application, a request is sent to Rails, which looks in `config/routes.rb` for `root :to => 'new_game#index'`.
 This routes the application's root address to the `index` _action_ of `NewGameController`.
 Control moves into the `index` method of `NewGameController`.
 When it drops out of `index`, Rails implicitly renders a _template_ with the same name in the `new_game` directory--`index.html.haml`, in this case.
 This template sets up the application's page and renders the <em>partial template</em>, `_index.html.haml`.  `_index.html.haml` presents the initial form to the user.

 Match Control Flow
 ---------------------